 After if finished, we are ready to start the training process with the following cell:

-The disadvantage with Colab training, that I can't open Tensorboard to check how my training process is performing, maybe later I will implement custom graph plotting if there will be a need, now it is how it is.
+The disadvantage with Colab training is that I can't open Tensorboard to check how my training process is performing.
+Maybe later, I will implement custom graph plotting if needed; now, it is how it is.

 WHILE TRAINING BROWSER CAN'T BE CLOSED!